pipelight/doc.pipelight/introduction/write_pipeline.md

 ## Start from a template

-You may want to generate a template config file with
+You may want to generate a template config file with the following commands.

 ```sh
 pipelight init